rohitchavan-git/Learn-Java-8-Stream/README.md

      * forEach
      * IntStream.rangeClosed
      * mapToObj ,mapToInt and more
-  * Logically We are comapring all Stream operations to MYSQL Opearations
+  * Logically We are comparing all Stream operations to MYSQL Operations
   ### Example
   ```bash
       select tid from transactions where city="hyd" (Logically Similar To)